-What is a Stereo microscope?
+What is a Stereo Microscope?

 The microscope also has a characteristic feature of photography to record and examine the samples for a detailed examination.
-They have two light sources among which one is above the sample reflected onto the eyepiece while the other is below sample for illumination.
+They have two light sources among which one is above the sample reflected onto the eyepiece while the other is below the sample for illumination.

-History of Stereo microscope
+History of the Stereo Microscope

-In the mid-19th century, Francis Herbert Wenham from London designed a true stereo microscope in which he used the achromatic prism to split the beam of light at the rear of single objective.
+In the mid-19th century, Francis Herbert Wenham from London designed a true stereo microscope in which he used the achromatic prism to split the beam of light at the rear of a single objective.

-Parts of Stereo microscope
+Parts of a Stereo Microscope

-The different parts of stereo microscope includes:
+The different parts of a stereo microscope include:

-- Base: It is the lower part of the microscope that holds the other parts of microscope thus providing stability during the examination.
+- Base: It is the lower part of the microscope that holds the other parts of the microscope thus providing stability during the examination.

 - Light Source: Most of these microscopes use LED illuminators as their light source.

-- Diopter settings: It helps in the focusing difference between the left and the right eye.
+- Diopter Settings: It helps in the focusing difference between the left and the right eye.

 - Digital Camera: These microscopes include a digital camera for recording and capturing the images of specimens.

-Working Principle of Stereo microscope
+Working Principle of Stereo Microscope

-- It also consists of a digital camera that is used for viewing the images of the samples in the computer for a close observation.
+- It also consists of a digital camera that is used for viewing the images of the samples in the computer for close observation.
 The image produced is a little larger than normal and is recorded.

 - The dissecting microscope has two magnifications known as Fixed magnification and Zoom magnification.
-Fixed magnification is used in eyepiece to provide a degree of magnification while Zoom magnification offers different magnifications at different ranges.
+Fixed magnification is used in the eyepiece to provide a degree of magnification while Zoom magnification offers different magnifications at different ranges.

-Magnification of Dissecting/Stereo microscope
+Magnification of Dissecting/Stereo Microscope

-The total magnification power of dissecting microscope is the combination of both the lenses present in the microscope i.e., the objective lens and the eyepiece.
+The total magnification power of a dissecting microscope is the combination of both the lenses present in the microscope i.e., the objective lens and the eyepiece.

 M = 10x * 6x = 60x

-Applications of Stereo microscope
+Applications of Stereo Microscope

-Like any other optical instrument, dissecting microscope is also used in various fields of medicine, manufacturing, quality control, etc. Some of its applications include:
+Like any other optical instrument, the dissecting microscope is also used in various fields of medicine, manufacturing, quality control, etc. Some of its applications include: